 Fluid art is “simple” in that the mixing of paint and medium rarely changes; acrylic paint and a flow enhancer are combined in essentially the same ratios for many of the different acrylic pouring techniques.
 Where the intricacy and skill come in is when the paint colors are chosen, since an artist must have a basic understanding of the color wheel, and when the paint is actually poured, and the artist must make decisions on how to manipulate the paint to create the best effect.

 Realistically, abstract art has been captivating people since 1910, when the “Father of Abstract Art”, Wassily Kandinksy, began creating art as he listened to music.
 He could visualize the colors of the music notes, a result of a neurological condition called synaesthesia.
 He painted the music and abstract art was begun.
 In the 1940s, the Abstract Expressionism Movement brought abstract art to the masses, and the idea of creating a piece that could be interpreted a different way by each view was born.

-The real draw of acrylic pouring and abstract art in general is the joy of watching how the colors and patterns evolve and dance with each other on the canvas.
-Aside from being accessible for artists-one does not need any formal artistic education or any prior experience-abstract art and acrylic pouring is also accessible to the viewer.
+The real draw of pour painting and abstract art in general is the joy of watching how the colors and patterns evolve and dance with each other on the canvas.
+Aside from being accessible for artists-one does not need any formal artistic education or any prior experience-abstract art and paint pouring is also accessible to the viewer.
 In our Facebook group alone we have over 90,000 members and regularly they comment on seeing seen faces, dragons, horses, and other animals and shapes in their projects.
 Members post their paintings and say what they see, and other members chime in with something completely different!
 It’s truly amazing to watch.

-An Overview of Acrylic Pouring Techniques
+An Overview of Paint Pouring Techniques

 There are many different techniques that an artist can use when pouring paint.
 Some techniques are better for a beginner, while other techniques require a more advanced understanding of color theory and paint movement.